The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems: Introduction

 where $\mu: \mathcal{Z} \to \R$ and $\sigma^2: \mathcal{Z} \to \Rpp$ are univariate functions. \end{definition}

 \remark For notational convenience, we use the Lebesgue measure in \eqref{def_fmp} and similar expressions throughout the remainder of this work.
-However, the underlying measure in such expressions is not necessarily assumed to be Lebesgue but can be an arbitrary measure depending on the context.
-A more concrete example of this can be found in Section SM1 of the supplementary materials.
+However, the underlying measure of $f$ may also be an arbitrary context-dependent measure.
+An example where the underlying measure is a counting measure can be found in Section SM1 of the supplementary materials, and in that case $f$ corresponds to the probability mass function of a disrete random variable.

 \Cref{assumption_fmp} is fulfilled if all factors $\phi_1, \ldots, \phi_m$ in the~\eqref{def_poe} model can be exactly expressed as univariate \glspl{gmm}, composed of finite, countably infinite, or uncountably infinite number of components.
 Such an exact representation is possible in many cases of practical interest (see \Cref{sec:glm_sampling} and \cref{tab:latents} for more information).
 Alternatively, it is relatively simple to approximate a factor with a \gls{gmm} to arbitrary accuracy~\cite{Plataniotis:2001} in cases when an exact representation is not possible or is too difficult to obtain.
-Such approximations are rather general and particularly interesting in the context of diffusion models where \glspl{gmm} have favorable properties~\cite{Zach:2024}.
 This makes it easy to substitute any model of the form~\eqref{def_poe} with one that satisfies~\cref{assumption_fmp} and, consequently, makes the proposed sampling approach appealing for all such models.
+Such approximations are particularly interesting in the context of diffusion models where \glspl{gmm} have recently been shown to have favourable properties~\cite{Zach:2024}.

 The structure of the latent variable model $\fxz$ that emerges under~\Cref{assumption_fmp} allows for highly efficient two-block Gibbs sampling that uses $X$ and $Z$ as blocks.
 The corresponding Gibbs subproblems reduce to drawing samples from the conditional distributions $\fxgz$ and $\fzgx$.
 Specifically, sampling from $\fxgz$ reduces to sampling from a multivariate Gaussian distribution on $\R^n$, and sampling from $\fzgx$ reduces to independently sampling from $m$ univariate distributions.
 Both of these can be performed efficiently even in the high-dimensional setting typically found in imaging.
 Furthermore, we show that a minor modification of the approach can be used to handle some specific nonlinear extensions of the \eqref{def_poe} model.
 This renders the proposed approach highly practical.
 Moreover, our proposed sampling approach does not require knowledge of the normalization constant $\int_{\R^n} \prod_{i = 1}^{m} \phi_i\br*{\br*{K x}_i}\,\mathrm{d}x$ in~\eqref{def_poe}, which is hard to compute in the general case.